 And I’ll take you in through a quiet entrance in the cloisters, to beat the queues!

 Because it is a working Christian church, you may wish to attend a service at Westminster Abbey.
 These take place every day in late afternoon or early evening.
 This is a Church of England or Anglican service, but all are welcome whatever your faith.

 The Tower of London

 Within its solid stone towers is the finest collection of arms and armour in the country as well as the Crown Jewels containing all the objects need to crown a King or Queen.
-Crowns, bejewelled sceptres and words and a white diamond the size of a chickens egg.
-If you know where to look, and I do (possibly too big -headed?), you can see graffiti carved into the walls by prisoners in the 1500s.
+Crowns, bejewelled sceptres and swords and a white diamond the size of a chickens egg.
+If you know where to look, and I do you can see graffiti carved into the walls by prisoners in the 1500s.
 A UNESCO world heritage site, I can ensure you see the highlights if your time is short or take a whole day and you’ll see all its secrets.

 First opening its doors to the public in 1759, it was free to enter to ‘any person of decent appearance’ and it is still free to enter today.
 There is plenty of room to move around with the addition of the Great Court, roofed in glass and steel in 2000 and now the largest public square in Europe.
 And if you let me know that you have a particular interest in any period, such as Ancient Greece, the Roman Empire, mediaeval Europe or the Africa galleries, let me know and I’ll make sure we cover those in some depth